jeffnyman/lucid-jvm/README.md

 * `gradle clean testng`
 * `gradle clean testReport`

-The first will only execute JUnit based tests, which mean the Scala-based Qotd service tests.
-The second will execute all TestNG tasks.
-Do note that there is a `testng.xml` file in place which further constrains the test parameters.
+The first command will only execute JUnit based tests, which means the Scala-based Qotd service tests.
+The second command will execute all TestNG tasks.
 Note that if these two tasks are run together, their test report output will overwrite each other.
-The third will execute both `test` and `testng` but will make sure that both reports (from JUnit and TestNG) are combined in the final output.
+The third command will execute both `test` and `testng` but will make sure that both reports (from JUnit and TestNG) are combined in the final output.
+JUnit and TestNG on their own generate completely different report formats, but Gradle nicely reconciles them into a standard look and feel.

+The following locations provide the report output for the given task:

+* testReport: `build/reports/allTests/index.html`
+* test / testng: `build/reports/tests/index.html`

+A report suitable for emailing is generated in the following location: `build/reports/tests/emailable-report.html`.
+Note that, currently, the emailable report does not combine JUnit and TestNG runs.

+### Test Configuration

+A file called `testng.xml` is a configuration file for TestNG.
+It's used to define test suites and tests as well as pass parameters to test methods.

+Originally I was using this file for my test configuration but my dislike of XML in general led me to start using the `testng` task in my Gradle build file for the same purpose.
+I'm not sure if I can do everything in the build file that I can with the TestNG XML configuration file, but I'm going to try.
+I've found that you can use the [Gradle test filter](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/testing/TestFilter.html) if need be.